shajiakhan/lab-docs/tasks/openstack/create-router.md

 4. Click Create Router.
 5. In the Create Router dialog box, specify a name for the router.
    * Enable Admin State: Leave checked.
    * External Network: Select the "outside" network this router will be connected to.
 This is analogous to the WAN side of a typical stub router.
 For lab assignments, your instructor will specify the name of the external network if needed.
+If you are making internal networks without outside connectivity, or wish to interconnect multiple private networks together, then you may simply leave the External Network selection blank.
    * Click Create Router.
    * The new router is now displayed in the Routers tab.